Ceiling fan vs aircon: what actually saves you money on your SP bill?

 Ceiling fans don't replace aircon in Singapore — but they radically change the maths.
 Used together, you can sleep at the same comfort level for half the electricity cost.

-If you don't have a ceiling fan in your bedroom, the upgrade will pay for itself within 2 years on bill savings alone — and you'll sleep noticeably better in the months between.
+If you don't have a ceiling fan in your bedroom, the upgrade — a quick job for a licensed electrician if your ceiling needs a fresh mounting point or wiring — will pay for itself within 2 years on bill savings alone, and you'll sleep noticeably better in the months between.